 Our Analysis and Test Results

 Evenflo, an Ohio-based company, launched with nipples for infants in 1920.
 As time went on, the company created more gear for its bottle-feeding collection.
 In 1995, Evenflo Juvenile and Evenflo Juvenile Furniture Company merged to form a single entity.
-The company now sells supplies for feeding, strollers in our best full-size strollers review, car seats, high chairs, and more.
+The company now sells supplies for feeding, strollers in our full-size strollers review, car seats, high chairs, and more.

 Ease of Use

 The Xpand provides easier-to-use features than much of the competition, which is nice to see in a lower-priced option.
-Each test metric is actually a total of weighted smaller tested results that impact the overall score.

 Fold and Unfold

-How easy a product is to fold or unfold can be important for daily use.
 The stroller folds with two seats attached, which is not always found in the competition.
 The fold is relatively easy, if not instinctive, and after you unlock the frame (above left), it folds in on itself.
 The stroller has an auto-lock (above right) and self-stands.

 Storage